 The other Bluetooth audio receiver can play while charging, does have even less than half of the claimed playback time of 8h and is not that annoying when the battery is about to die.

-With both models I was able to connect to multiple Bluetooth host devices but only I stream was able to play at the time.
+With both models I was able to connect to multiple Bluetooth host devices but only one stream was able to play at the time.
 And in both cases I was unable to use the built-in microphone.